 Our Stay in Vilshofen an der Donau

 Vilshofen an der Donau is an incredibly sweet little town.
 Its city center is well-maintained and the dining scene quite lively.
-The evening of our arrival, we ate burgers in one of these hip burger places that are new to Germany.
+On the evening of our arrival, we ate burgers in one of these hip burger places that are new to Germany.
 The next evening we ate Indian food at a fairly new business.
 We slept at the restaurant that also has rooms Gasthof Wolferstetter Bräustüberl.

 On our off day, we tried to move our own projects forward.
 The hotel owner had warned us that the hotel didn’t really have great WiFi, but they’d tried to put us in the room with the best signal.
-Over the last weeks, we’ve had more troubles with the German internet than usual.
+Over the last weeks, we’ve had more trouble with the German internet than usual.
 My ASUS laptop somehow seems to nuke the internet for all other devices when connected to the internet, and it generally doesn’t download anything.
 So I did most of my things offline, hoping that in Passau my laptop would see better days.

 These two-night stays are quite tough; we unpack everything for a minimum stay and need to pack it all up the night before.
 Most hotels here don’t have a fridge in the room.
 This means that we either have to buy paddle food that does well at room temperature or get creative.
 The forecast for Thursday said it would go up to a cruel 33°C, which meant we’d want to start paddling as early as possible.

 Our recent insight that we could buy cold coffee instead of forgoing coffee completely meant that we had to do some shopping on Wednesday afternoon.
 We went to a supermarket called Penny, which is rapidly becoming my favorite German supermarket closely followed by Aldi.
-Our plan was to get baked goods which would survive overnight and then two cold coffees that we’d cool in our room’s sink.
+Our plan was to get baked goods which would survive overnight and then two cold coffees that we’d keep cool in our room’s sink.
 Gotta get nifty.